 As a self-contained linear experience, we cannot isolate issues.

 You cannot improve it, as you have no clue what needs fixing.

 Above all, distributing PDFs sends a clear message to clients:

 "I know it's not great on mobile, and not really secure, but customer experience is really far down our list of priorities.
 Compliance insists we must send you regular reports, so here's a steaming pile of PDF"Your Wealth Manager (PS fees may go up)

 5 ways to increase conversions during a downturn in 2020

-As Covid-19 impacts businesses in the coming weeks and months there are still opportunities to strengthen your online presence, build trust and drive conversions.
+While Covid-19 continues to impact businesses in the coming months, there are still opportunities to strengthen your online presence, build trust and drive conversions.